Put food safety first at farmers markets

 - Jungwirth encourages shoppers to “Assess the stand’s overall cleanliness.
 Check that the employees are using proper food-handling procedures like utilizing clean serving utensils and their coolers/storage containers are clean and well-maintained.”
 Vendors without hand-washing stations or those located directly in the sun may be selling products that pose a higher food safety risk.

 - Check the product package if you need clarification on ingredients or food allergens.
 According to Tennessee regulations, product labels must contain the name and address of the business, content weight, common or unusual name of the food and its ingredients, and use of any of the eight major food allergens.

 - If you bring reusable bags to the farmers market, wash them frequently to ensure that newly purchased items are not contaminated with bacteria.

-Lindsay MacNab, MS, is a soon-to-be registered dietitian, health nut and deep dish pizza addict from the wonderful windy city of Chicago.
+Lindsay MacNab, MS, is a registered dietitian, health nut and deep dish pizza addict from Chicago.
 She was born and raised in the Chicago suburbs and received both her bachelor’s and master’s degree in Diet & Exercise from Iowa State University.
-She currently lives in Nashville, Tenn., and is a dietetic intern at Vanderbilt University Medical Center.
-Following her internship, Lindsay aspires to combine her passion for nutrition, writing and health and wellness into a nutrition communications career that she will love for a lifetime.
+She was a dietetic intern at Vanderbilt University Medical Center.

 Vanderbilt Farmers’ Market